-In a notebook write down your ideal outcome.
-Pretend it’s now September and you’re reflecting back on your brilliant summer.
-Try writing it like a journal entry, describing what you did, how your family connected, how your kids behaved.
+Use the My Dream Summer worksheet and write down your ideal outcome.
 Get a really clear vision in your mind of the ideal summer you’d like to create.

 Next, include your ideal scenario for having some me time to keep you sane.
+Use the Me Time planner for this!
 Don’t think about how you’ll make that happen, just get a picture of what kinds of things would feel really good.
-(My idea of bliss is floating on an inflatable air mattress in a pool – with no kids within splashing or shrieking distance.
-Gently swinging in a hammock with a great book is heaven on earth to me.
-Even a glass of cold vino while dinner’s cooking feels like a well deserved treat.)

 2. Share with your family.

 You’re all in this together.
 Share your vision for summer and ask what they want out of it.
 What kinds of things would they enjoy doing?
 How do they want to feel?
 You can only support each others expectations when you know what they are.
 They might want the same things as you, or it could be different.
 There’ll be more family harmony if there’s clarity from the beginning, with room for compromises and going with the flow of course.

 Use the My Summer Goals planner to make it a reality.